PoSeiDon-Workflows/fabric-testbed/README.md

 ```
 https://localhost:9098
 ```
-The jupyterhub page will requst for an access token.
+The jupyterhub page will request for an access token.
 To retrieve this you can check the docker logs of the container running the serivce.
 ```
 docker logs fabric-dev-env-${USER}
 ```